tonywhatever/deb_build4skippy/README.md

 ## How to create a skippy-xd debian package?

+The following instruction are for a **Debian 12 (Bookworm)** and should work for Devuan, MX-Linux, Antix SpiralLinux etc. If it will work for *Ubuntu* flavoured distros I don't know.

 ### The required tools are:
 ```
 sudo apt-get install build-essential dh-make fakeroot debhelper